87tana/TimeSeriesForecastDeploy/README.md

 # TimeSeriesForecastDeploy
-This repository includes Deploying a Prototype Model on Azure
+I created this repository to understand how to deploy on Azure for a web application.